 - Audit fees shall be removed for all disabled Wisconsin residents receiving disability benefits under the Social Security Disability Insurance (SSDI) or Supplemental Security Income Program (SSI).

 - Subject to the institution’s nonresident tuition remission authorization, the chancellor may waive the non-resident portion of the per credit charge for nonresidents.

 - The ability of a person to register as a guest auditor is subject to the understanding that:

 - there be no additional classroom/laboratory space requirements or increased instructional costs resulting through implementation of this policy;

-- the approval of the faculty member in charge of the class must be obtained by the auditor;
+- the auditor obtains approval of the faculty member in charge of the class;

 - auditors receive only provisional permission to attend classes until course registration is completed at the end of the add/drop period;